mumba-org/mumba/README.md

 ------

   A distributed twitter?

   So, do you mean Mastodon?

   No. Mastodon is federated. this "distributed whatever" can use its own desined gRPC's distributed on every user node communicating with them in a p2p fashion.

-  You can create a distributed database, a CRDT editor or a multiplayer game.
+  You can create a distributed database, a CRDT editor, a multiplayer game or a distributed search engine that can search on each peer's data, with the user permission of course.

   You can use RPC to leverage/bootstrap other low latency protocols like UDP, WebRTC or WebSockets if RPC is not a good fit.
   But having a common ground to form a network of peers with the same api can a wonderful launchpad for distributed application